 1. Know Your Area

 Are you going to be hunting the feed or are you running traffic?
 If you don’t have permission to hunt the field that the birds are actively feeding in, try and get in the flight line from the roost and run traffic on the birds passing overhead.
 If you are hunting the feed, try and locate the X. Snow geese are aggressive feeders and can clean out a field in no time.
+With a little scouting, you can go from hunting snow geese to killing snow geese in no time.

 2. Get Hid